top of page

 Chairman of Anglia in Bloom

 The Anglia in Bloom region covers the six eastern counties of Bedfordshire, Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk.
-Anglia in Bloom is managed by volunteer Trustees elected annually at AGM from nominated representatives of local "In Bloom" groups.
+Anglia in Bloom is managed by volunteer Trustees and appointed officers, elected at our AGM, who are nominated by representatives of local "In Bloom" groups.
 All our Trustees and Judging team give their expertise, experience and time freely to help our regional communities.
-Funding of the initiative is through our many generous sponsors and supporters.
+Funding for the initiative is provided by our many generous sponsors and supporters.

 BENEFITS OF "THE BLOOM" INITIATIVE